-With an arid climate, limited freshwater resources, and little arable land (see p.
-2 of Political and Social Relations of GDP and 2% of the labor force as of 2021.
+With an arid climate, limited freshwater resources, and little arable land (see Political and Social Relations Kuwait has a very small agricultural sector, comprising just 0.5% of GDP and 2% of the labor force as of 2023.
 Consequently, Kuwait must import over 96% of its food products.